 - Turtle stranding and rescue

 Go to http://www.ncwildlife.org/Learning/EducationCenters/OuterBanks/EventRegistration.aspx to sign up for training.
 Once you become a volunteer you will receive regular emails about training opportunities and N.E.S.T. activities.

-As we are now in the winter season, our offered trainings have begun to slow down.
-More training’s will become available in the spring to gear up for sea turtle nesting season.
-Below is a list of the different classes that will be offered in the spring.
-Dates for the spring training’s are to be determined and all classes have descriptions of who should attend.
-Remember, training is required annually so if you wish to participate this coming season, be sure to attend each team that interests you (but you need only attend one of the many sessions offered this fall).
+It’s the most wonderful time of the year, and I am not talking about Christmas!
+We are in full swing with sea turtle nesting season and below is a list of the different classes that are currently being offered this summer.
+All classes have descriptions of who should attend.
+Remember, training is required annually so if you wish to participate this summer, be sure to attend each team that interests you (but you need only attend one of the many sessions offered this summer).
 For greater description of each class, check out the online calendar.

 Below are the class offerings in chronological order.
 To see them on a calendar and to register online, visit our program online calendar.
 So check back if you don’t see the class you’re looking for.